 lowa currently has more than 130 community foundations and affiliate community foundations - a well-respected, effective network, which continues to propel the state as a national leader in the community foundation field.
 The majority of affiliate organizations are operated by active volunteers in local communities which work with one of 12 host community foundations serving as the legal entities and administrative supports for the affiliates.
 In an effort to support the education and training of community foundation and affiliate volunteers and staff around the state, the ICoF launched an Affiliate Training Mini-Grant program in 2020.
 The program makes \$2,500 available per year to hosts to convene their affiliates for local training opportunities close to home.
 These grants are to be used specifically for learning and educational or training opportunities for affiliate volunteers and/or staff.
-In 2023, one grant was made to one host to support an in-person training for their affiliates focused on marketing and storytelling.
+In 2024, three grants were made to three hosts to support in-person trainings for their affiliates focused on sharing and storytelling, reaching over half of the affiliates in lowa.